-Post-entry visits: After entering the study, you will be seen every 6 months through study completion.
+3Post-entry visits: After entering the study, you will be seen every 6 months through study completion.

 At every visit, you will have blood taken for safety blood tests.
 Also, blood will be taken and stored for HIV and hepatitis tests that are required for this study.
 The study staff will tell you how long each visit will take.
 At the yearly visit, you will have a brief physical exam.
+If you are enrolled in Group C and Group D, you will have a Fibroscan done at entry and at the yearly visits.

-HCV Re-treatment Evaluations: If you are re-treated for HCV while on this study, you will be asked to complete a one-time re-treatment evaluation within 30 days of starting the HCV re-treatment.
+4HCV Re-treatment Evaluations: If you are re-treated for HCV while on this study, you will be asked to complete a one-time re-treatment evaluation within 30 days of starting the HCV re-treatment.
 You will continue to be followed in this study as scheduled.

-Early Discontinuation and Final Visit: You will be asked to come to the clinic for an extra visit if you leave the study early or you are at the end of the study.
+5Early Discontinuation and Final Visit: You will be asked to come to the clinic for an extra visit if you leave the study early or you are at the end of the study.